You are here

 The financial difficulties of both her father and husband were a continual strain on Martha.
-After Jefferson's death in 1826, the family was forced to sell Monticello and Martha moved to Tufton to live with her eldest son, Thomas Jefferson Randolph.
-Martha reconciled with her estranged husband shortly before his death in 1828 and lived out the rest of her life with her children alternately in Boston, Washington, D.C., and at her Edgehill estate in Albemarle County.
-Upon her death, she was buried alongside her husband and father at Monticello.
+After her father's death in 1826, the family was forced to sell Monticello and Martha moved to Tufton to live with her eldest son, Thomas Jefferson Randolph.
+Martha reconciled with her estranged husband shortly before his death in 1828 and lived out the rest of her life with her children alternately in Boston, Washington, D.C., and Albemarle County, Virginia, where she lived at her Edgehill estate.
+Upon her death, she was buried alongside her husband and father at Monticello.5

-- Gaines, Jr., William H. Thomas Mann Randolph: Jefferson's Son-in-Law (Baton Rouge: Louisiana State Univ.
-Press, 1966), 28-€“30, 104-€“5, 185-€“6.
+- Gaines, William H., Jr. Thomas Mann Randolph: Jefferson's Son-in-Law.
+Baton Rouge: Louisiana State Univ.
+Press, 1966.
+See pages 28-30, 104-05, 185-86.

 - Randolph, Sarah N. "Mrs. Thomas Mann Randolph."
 In Worthy Women of Our First Century, edited by Mrs. O. J. Wister and Miss Agnes Irwin, 9-70.
-Philadelphia: Lippincott, 1877.
+Philadelphia: J.B.
+Lippincott, 1877.

 - Rice, Howard C., Jr. Thomas Jefferson's Paris.
 Princeton, N.J.: Princeton University Press, 1977.

 - Thomas Jefferson Foundation.
 The Monticello Classroom.
-"Martha Jefferson Randolph, Jefferson's Daughter".
+"Martha Jefferson Randolph, Jefferson's Daughter."
 A brief biography of Martha Jefferson Randolph for elementary- and middle-school-level readers.